housing-data-coalition/oca/README.md

 ## About the data

 The data we receive from OCA is an extract of all landlord and tenant cases in NYC housing court, without personally identifying information.
-For more details see [`/docs`](/docs).
+For more details about the raw data and the final parsed tables, see [`/docs`](/docs).

-...
+## About the code

+For information about the details of various components, see [`/lib`](/lib)

 ## Setup